ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/class_BRKGA_Population.rst

 	double operator () (const unsigned chromosome, const unsigned allele) const

-Return a copy of an allele for a given chromosome.
+Returns a copy of an allele for a given chromosome.